 About five days later, I had another run-in with a sales clerk, this time at Walgreens, where I had taken a photo for copying, and some film for development.
 This sales clerk, too, was in her early 20s and dark headed.
 She told me I couldn’t copy something that was copyrighted, even though the work I was copying was my own (I held the copyright on the photograph).
 She refused to hear me and I told her to go fuck herself.
 I later wrote the manager a letter and after several telephone calls nearly succeeded in having this clerk fired for her refusal to listen to me as I tried to explain that I was the photographer and copyright holder to the photograph she told me I could not copy.

-That’s the week when I realized that I had progressed from shoes-up-the-ass to people fucking themselves.
-Both actions are violent suggestions of going into dark, private places that nobody wants messed with except by mutual consent.
+That’s the week my shadow contents evolved from the uninspired invitation to stick-these-shoes-up-your-ass to the mandate, “go fuck yourself.”
+Both demands involve violent suggestions to go into dark, private places that nobody wants messed with except by mutual consent.
 Both clerks refused to listen to me or help me, just as I had obstinately refused to listen to or help my repressed shadow parts.
 My Bad Girl, Angry Girl, Pissed-Off-Woman, PMS-Avenger, and the other host of normal, grumpy, insufferable, difficult, contrary selves had all been buried alive so that I could present the Nice Woman face to the world.

 A storm was a-brewin’, you bet.